HariSekhon/Nagios-Plugins/README.md

 Please make sure you have run ```make update``` first to pull the latest updates including library sub-modules and build the latest CPAN module dependencies, (see [Quick Setup](https://github.com/harisekhon/nagios-plugins#quick-setup) above).

 Make sure you run the code by hand on the command line with ```-v -v -v``` for additional debug output and paste the full output in to the issue ticket.
-If you want to anonymize your hostnames/IP addresses etc you may use the ```scrub.pl``` found in my [Tools repo](https://github.com/harisekhon/tools).
+If you want to anonymize your hostnames/IP addresses etc you may use the ```scrub.pl``` tool found in my [Tools repo](https://github.com/harisekhon/tools).

 ### Contributions ###